 - Morning Snack – An apple or cucumber slices (both green) with hummus (yellow)

-- Afternoon Snack – I learned to eat this before the kids get home from school so I'm not tempted to eat any of theirs – Smoothie with a banana, frozen fruit, chia seeds and water.
+- Afternoon Snack – I learned to eat this before the kids get home from school so I'm not tempted to eat any of their snacks.
+My favorite is to make a simple smoothie with a banana, frozen fruit, chia seeds and water.
 You can make whatever kind you like but you can usually find all green ingredients to make them.
+Having a snack before the kids are done with school also circumvented my stress eating response I had when the kids were being boisterous and loud.

 As time went on I started to develop some favorite go-to foods for each color.
 But other weeks I had a hard time thinking of foods to get to satisfy my yellow or green foods.